fernanditerahadi/ConcertsFinder/README.md

 # ConcertsFinder
-This is a location-based concerts mobile app I made from scratch
+This is a location-based concerts finder mobile app I made from scratch
 ### Features
 With this app you can:
 * Search upcoming concerts around the specified location